hsiafan/cute-proxy/README.md

 [Pre Build Native Releases for macOS](https://github.com/hsiafan/monkey-proxy/releases).

 ## Build By Yourself
-Oracle JDK 10 is required To build this project, and generate native images.
+OpenJDK 10+ is required To build this project, javapackager tool is required to generate native images.

 Create platform native application: